ahstat/ahstat.github.io/_posts/2014-1-11-Topography.md

 	<li>the <a title="Hellas Planitia wiki page" href="http://en.wikipedia.org/wiki/Hellas_Planitia" target="_blank">Hellas Planitia</a> impact crater on the left of the map.</li>
 </ul>

 That's all!
-If you're interested by how to make those maps and to create your own maps, read the following section.
+If you're interested to plot those maps yourself and to create new ones, you can continue reading the next sections.

 **To go further**
 <ul>